mcruz206/LearnAI-Bootcamp/LabLoggingBots/docs/SQL Logger.md

 ## 2. Setup/Pre-requisites

 2.1.
 Since we will be writing to a SQL database, either we can use a database that you may already have or create a new one.
-To create a new one, go to the azure portal and follow the [Create DB – Portal](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-get-started-portal) steps to create a database called Botlog as shown below.
+To create a new one, go to the azure portal and follow the [Create DB ï¿½ Portal](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-get-started-portal) steps to create a database called Botlog as shown below.

 ![Botlog](images/BotLog.png)